 Facilitate Data Collection

 The biggest challenge in data collection is to ensure that users enter the data into systems.
-I often found CRM (Customer Relationship Management) Projects became white elephants after implementation.
+CRM (Customer Relationship Management) Projects became redundant after implementation.
 Users either did not update the information or hide information from the management.
-This type of is because these users could continue to do their job, even if they did not update data into the system.
+This is because these users could continue to do their job, even if they did not update data into the system.

 In ERP Systems, such behaviour of not updating data on-time will be improbable.
 If the user did not create Sales Order, the order could not be shipped.
 If the stock is not updated, shipping cannot be executed.
 So, the use of ERP becomes a daily working habit.
 And it is through these daily works of using ERP, that rich information can be collected for better decision making.

-As all the operations information is integrated into the finance, monthly and yearly closing can complete faster.
+As all the operations information is merged into the finance, monthly and yearly closing can complete faster.
 Management will have updated information for their analysis and decision making.

 Management can access timely business information anytime.